-Without Walls is looking for proposals from UK artists, for outdoor arts work of any scale, from all disciplines and genres, that is innovative and ambitious.
+Without Walls supports artist and professional development opportunities across the network.
+We regularly offer open call opportunities to look for proposals from UK artists, for outdoor arts work of any scale, from all disciplines and genres, that is innovative and ambitious.

 This is a list of words and phrases that we use in our application process, the definitions are to offer clarity on what we mean by these terms within the context of the open call, they may be used differently in other organisations or groups.

 - Access – When we talk about making work more accessible, we mean removing the barriers which disabled people may face accessing the arts and providing solutions to ensure everyone can experience the arts.

 - Artistic Directorate – The Without Walls Artistic Directorate is made up of some of the UK’s most highly regarded outdoor arts organisations and festivals.
 The Artistic Directorate partners all invest their own commissioning funds into the Without Wlals programme of new outdoor shows and present a selection of the works at their festivals and events.
 Find out more about the partners that make up the Artistic Directorate.

 - Arts Council England – Arts Council England (ACE) is the national development agency for creativity and culture.
 They invest public money from the government and The National Lottery to help support arts and culture across England.
 ACE is the major funder of Without Walls.